Grigsby Cactus Gardens

 CRISPAThe name refers to the curled, wavy edges on the pointed leaves.
 The older the plant and the more light, the more curl to the leaves.
 Makes a big warty caudex.
 Seed grown plants.

-A: LARGE.
-Nine year old plants with fat, sassy caudex apx.
+A: LARGE: Nine year old plants with fat, sassy caudex apx.
 2½" to 3" wide x 5"-7" long.
 LIMITED.$19.50

-B: SMALL.
-Plants with 1" wide x 3" long caudex.$4.50
+B: SMALL: Plants with 1½" wide x apx.
+4" long caudex.$6.00

-EDULISExcellent seed grown plants with a rough. knobby caudex, vining branches and broad, flat, rounded leaves.
+EDULISExcellent seed grown plants with a rough, knobby caudex, vining branches and broad, flat, rounded leaves.
+Super good plants with BIG root-caudex.
+2"-3" wide x 5"-6" long.$14.50

 FOUQUIERIA